 * Notional Balance

 All Nationally Recognized Statistical Rating Organizations are required, pursuant to SEC Rule 17g-7, to provide a description of a transaction’s representations, warranties and enforcement mechanisms that are available to investors when issuing credit ratings.
-KBRA’s disclosure for this transaction can be found in the report entitled CGCMT 2012-GC8 17g-7 Disclosure Report.
+KBRA’s disclosure for this transaction can be found in the report: J.P.
+Morgan Mortgage Trust 2003-1 17g-7 Disclosure report.

 About Kroll Bond Rating Agency